PDmatrix/dmatrix.dev/content/blog/my-favorite-note-taking-app-for-programmers.md

 _INSERT IMAGE OF BOOSTNOTE_

 Boostnote has a lot of options for customizing from font size and theme to editor keymap.
 I can create my own unique editor and interface.
-Also, it has very simple interface which everyone can easily understand.
+Also, it has a very simple interface which everyone can easily understand.
 As for the functionality, Boostnote offers two types of notes:
   - markdown note - which can be exported to HTML
   - snippet - snippet

-Overall, I really like Boostnote, and personally think that this is the best note-taking app for programmers.
+Overall, I really like Boostnote, and personally, I think that this is the best note-taking app for programmers.

 > Boostnote claims that it will **Boost Happiness, Productivity, and Creativity** and it certainly really did mine 😊